FAForever/wiki-pages/patches/Game-&-Balance-Patchnotes-2011.md

 - Increased Cybran Deceiver (t2 mobile stealth generator) speed, acceleration and brake to match the values of other factions t2 mobile shields
 - T2 Point Defense dps increased damage to 13
 - Firebeetle changed to deal 4500 damage, health lowered to 300, Firing tolerance increased to 100.
+#### Aeon
+- Aeon T3 Engineer build rate increased to 20 from 15
+- Mercy fuel increased from 70 to 110
+- Restorer max airspeed reduced to 8 from 10, health reduced to 6500 from 7200 and anti ground damage per shot reduced to 24 from 32.
+AA weapon damage increased to 71 \* 2 from 65 \* 2. • Restorers cost 50% + 400 more energy than a Air Superiority fighter now.
+- Transferred 2600 from the Harbringer’s shield to its health
+- Eye of Rhianne remote viewing radius decreased from 45 to 25.
+- T4 Experimental Aircraft Carrier: CZAR : -Increased health to 58000 from 48000 -Decreased crash damage from 15000 to 10000